 Milos island is best known for its volcanic landscapes and picturesque beaches, like Kleftiko or Sarakiniko beach.
-In addition, the island has a rich history, like most of the Cyclades.
+The island also has an interesting mining history.

 How do you get to Milos in Greece?

 You can get to Milos in Greece by flight, or ferry.
-If you have time, you should get an Athens to Milos ferry, as it’s a lovely experience.
+If you have time, you should get a ferry from either Athens or Santorini, as it’s a lovely experience.

 Can you fly to Milos Greece?

-Yes, Milos Greece has an airport.
+Yes, Milos Greece has a small national airport.
 There are currently no direct international flights, so you would have to catch a short domestic flight to Milos from Athens.